ibmz-community-cloud/zAnalytics/README.md

 ## Step 3.
 Configure your Analytics Instance and upload data

-1. For logging in the first time, you must set a new Analytics instance password
+1. For logging in the first time, you must set a new Analytics Instance password
     1. Click **‘Change Password’** in the **‘Analytics Instance’** section
     2. Enter a **new password** for your Analytics Instance
     3. Repeat the **new password** for your Analytics Instance